andypfau/sparameterviewer/README.md

 - Expressions: review the examples for the `map()` function, I think they do not work.
 Is the `map()` function really intuitive to use?
 - GUI: find a way to present the large matrix in a bigger form, e.g. as a dialog.
-- GUI: find a way to assign color groups to files.
 - GUI: find a way to set define fixed size for saved/copied plots.
 - GUI: for the documentations, find a nicer representation than plain markdown files.
 - General: "TODO"-comments in code.